supabase/wrappers/wrappers/src/fdw/clickhouse_fdw/README.md

 -- data scan
 select * from people;

--- data modification in CH will appear in PG: insert into people values (3, 'Han Solo');
+-- data modification in ClickHouse will appear in Postgres: insert into people values (3, 'Han Solo');
 ```